StorXNetwork/Storage-Node/README.md

 The most common way for a beginner to run a validator is on a cloud server running Linux.
 You may choose whatever VPS provider that you prefer, and whatever operating system you are comfortable with.
 For this guide we will be using Ubuntu 20.04 64-bit or higher, but the instructions should be similar for other platforms.

-The storage operations in Farmer/Storage Node on StorX were benchmarked on standard hardware.
+The storage operations in Storage Node on StorX were benchmarked on standard hardware.
 It is recommended that you run at least the standard hardware in order to ensure they are able to process all storage requirements.
 The following are not minimum requirements but if you decide to run with less than this beware that you might have performance issues.

 - Six Processor Core
 - RAM 8 GB (16 GB Recommended)